 I have come to understand that there isn't a "one-size-fits-all" solution for behavioral health.
 But I do think there is a practical way to design, which includes getting to know people in facilities-both staff and patients or residents.
-My belief is that the best design takes an almost hospitality approach, considering the safety, comfort, and uniqueness of the patient, as well as the experience of the caregivers and support partners.
+My belief is that the best design takes an almost hospitality approach, considering the safety, comfort and uniqueness of the patient, as well as the experience of the caregivers and support partners.

 Regardless of how restrictive the setting is, there is behavioral health furniture that we can use across the board.
-Even in low-risk addiction and recovery areas, you can still use the same designs that you would use in a more intensive treatment setting.
-The goal is for the aesthetic to remain consistent with the behavioral health construction features of the furniture.
-That being said, it is always helpful to keep the initial programming in mind when making selections.
+Even in low-risk addiction and recovery areas, you can still use the same designs there that you would use in a more intensive treatment setting.
+The goal is for the aesthetic to remain consistent with the behavioral health construction features of the furniture being applied per the application.
+But that being said, it is always helpful to keep the initial programming in mind when making selections.

 It's also important to understand that there are so many things that could go wrong from the furniture perspective.
-The main thing is that, regardless of the population served, we are trying to design furniture that does not encourage harm to the user.
-At the same time, we need to remember that behavioral health furniture does not need to be industrial or look unapproachable and uncomfortable.
+The main thing is that regardless of the population served, we are trying to design furniture that does not encourage harm to the user.
+At the same time, we need to remember that behavioral health furniture does not need to be industrial and look unapproachable and uncomfortable.
 It can be quite beautiful while still achieving our safety goals.

-What are some of the more common considerations when approaching behavioral health design?
+What are some of the more common considerations when thinking about behavioral health?

 There are so many things to consider when it comes to designing behavioral health furniture.
-For instance, many people use laminate, which can easily become dangerous for people with aggressive, repetitive behavior.
-If you hit laminate and it starts to crack, it becomes a pick point that is as sharp as a knife.
+For instance, many people use laminate for design and that can easily become dangerous for people with aggressive, repetitive behavior.
+If you hit laminate and it starts to crack, it becomes a pick point and is as sharp as a knife.
 I saw that happen in a large prison lounge.
 Presently, there is a movement to use higher-density urethane that can't be penetrated as easily.
 Gripping and digging into urethane can easily expose screws.

-We should think about vinyl, too, which can shred easily and be used as a noose.
-There are lots of textiles that are more heavily woven and won't shred as easily.
-I think we will see a lot of improved materials in behavioral health furniture in the future.
+I think we will see a lot of improved materials in behavioral healthcare furniture in the future.
+We should think about vinyl, too, which can shred easily and can become a noose, so in some spaces this would not be a good choice.
+But there are lots of textiles that are more heavily woven so they won't be as easily shredded.

-In addition, we have to think about weighting the furniture to deter patients from using it as a weapon.
+In addition, we have to think about weighting the furniture for safety to deter patients from using as a weapon.
 At Stance Healthcare, we rarely use sand to weight the furniture due to the shift when it is moved.
-We found that a quick shift during relocation can cause a quick movement that may encourage back injuries.
-If we consider sand weight, it would be added to a chamber rather than free-floating.
-Most pieces produced by Stance are core-weighted, so sand is not required.
+We found that a quick shift when trying to relocate can cause a quick movement that may encourage back injuries.
+If we consider sand weight, it would be added to a chamber and not be free floating.
+Most pieces produced by Stance are core weighted, so sand is not required.
 Realistic weight is also considered since furniture needs to be moved by housekeeping.

-The key is to work as a team with the interior designer, architect, contractor, and furniture and textile manufacturers to meet the specific needs of each setting and patient population.
+The key is to work as a team with the interior designer, architect, contractor, furniture and textile manufacturer to meet the specific needs of each setting and patients.

-Are there specific populations or conditions that require targeted solutions?
+Are there specific populations or conditions that result in targeted solutions?